grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Executor

-An attribute of a scenario that configures VU behavior.
+An property of a [scenario](#scenario) that configures VU behavior.
+You can use executors to configure whether to designate iterations as shared between VUs or to run per VU, or to configure or whether the VU concurrency is constant or changing

 ### Goja

-A JavaScript runtime, written in pure Go, that emphasizes standard compliance and performance.
-We use Goja to enable test scripting without compromising speed, efficiency or reliability, which would have been the case using NodeJS
+A JavaScript runtime, written in pure Go, that emphasizes standard compliance and performance. k6 uses Goja to enable test scripting without compromising speed, efficiency or reliability, compromises that would have been necessary with NodeJS

 Read more: [Goja repository on GitHub](https://github.com/dop251/goja).

 ### Graceful stop

 A period that lets VUs finish an iteration at the end of a load test.
-Graceful stops prevent abrupt halts in execution, and graceful rampdowns unrealistic drops to zero VUs.
+Graceful stops prevent abrupt halts in execution, and graceful ramp downs prevent unrealistic drops to zero VUs.

 Read more: The [Graceful stop reference](https://k6.io/docs/using-k6/scenarios/graceful-stop/)